July 25, 2013

 Air-conditioning is the reverse of heating.
 It removes heat from the interior of the house, and for obvious reasons, no furnaces will be capable of delivering this function.

-All in all, whether it comes to upgrade the old furnace or design the HVAC system for a newly-built house, thinking about an integrated solution can provide a lot more comfort and some spared money at the end of the process.
+All in all, whether it comes to upgrade the old furnace or design the HVAC system for a newly-built house, thinking about an integrated solution can provide a lot more comfort and some spare money at the end of the process.

 St. Louis HVAC Systems